Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 The act does not cover governmental employees, with the exception of employees of the US Postal Service, a quasi-public entity.

-More than 20 states have legislation that prevents trade unions from signing collective agreements with employers requiring employees pay fees to the union when they are not members (frequently called ‘right-to-work’ laws by their political proponents).
+Nearly 30 states now have legislation that prevents trade unions from signing collective agreements with employers requiring employees pay fees to the union when they are not members (frequently called ‘right-to-work’ laws by their political proponents).

 What are the rules on collective bargaining?

 In the United States, the parties must bargain in good faith, which is defined as meeting at reasonable places and times with the union and exchanging proposals.
 There is no requirement that either the union or the company agree to any of the proposals provided by either party.
-For the most part, the National Labour Relations Act displaces state laws that attempt to regulate the right to organise, to strike and to engage in collective bargaining.
-The National Labour Relations Board has exclusive jurisdiction to determine whether an employer has engaged in an unfair labour practice and to decide what remedies should be provided.
+For the most part, the National Labor Relations Act displaces state laws that attempt to regulate the right to organize, to strike and to engage in collective bargaining.
+The National Labor Relations Board has exclusive jurisdiction to determine whether an employer has engaged in an unfair labor practice and to decide what remedies should be provided.

 Are employers required to give notice of termination?

-Outside the context of plant closures and mass layoffs, employers in the United States are not required to provide employees with notice of termination.
+Outside the context of plant closures and mass layoffs under the federal Worker Adjustment and Retraining Notification (WARN) Act and state law counterparts, employers in the United States are not required to provide employees with notice of termination.

 What are the rules that govern redundancy procedures?

-The Worker Adjustment and Retraining Notification Act requires private sector employers to give 60 days' notice of mass layoffs and plant closures; it allows a number of exceptions for unforeseen emergencies and other cases.
+The WARN Act requires private sector employers (both for profit and non-profit) to give 60 days' notice of mass layoffs and plant closures; it allows a number of exceptions for unforeseen emergencies and other cases.
+A “mass layoff” consists of 50 or more employees if that number is at least 33% of the employer’s active work force.
+(For employers with 500 or more affected employees, the percentage is irrelevant.)

 Are there particular rules for collective redundancies/mass layoffs?

-The Worker Adjustment and Retraining Notification Act (WARN) applies to employers of 100 or more employees and provides certain protections to employees involved in plant closings and mass layoffs.
-WARN requires employers to provide at least 60 days’ advance written notice of covered layoffs and plant closures to affected employees, their representatives and appropriate local government officials.
-If the employer does not give the required notice, it may be held liable to affected employees for back pay and benefits for the 60-day notice period.
+The WARN Act applies to employers of 100 or more employees (not including those who have worked fewer than six months in the last 12-month work period or those who work an average of less than 20 hours per week—although those individuals are entitled to any WARN Act notice that is issued), and provides certain protections to employees involved in plant closings and mass layoffs.
+The WARN Act requires employers to provide at least 60 days’ advance written notice of covered layoffs and plant closures to affected employees, their representatives, and appropriate local government officials.
+If the employer does not give the required notice, it may be held liable to affected employees for back pay and benefits for the 60-day notice period and, if a lawsuit ensues, for attorney fees to the employees.

-Covered employers are required to notify employees when a plant closure will affect 50 or more employees.
+Covered employers are required to notify employees when a plant closure will affect 50 or more employees during any 30-day period.
 An employer must notify employees of a mass layoff if the layoff affects at least one-third of the employees and at least 50 employees at a single site (if 500 or more employees are affected by the layoff, the one-third requirement does not apply).
 There are some exceptions for WARN’s required 60-day notice period, but many of the exemptions have been narrowly construed.
+The sale of a business may trigger a WARN Act notice, and employers should be familiar with the act’s provisions, should that situation arise.

-Some states have enacted laws similar to WARN that may apply to smaller employers and layoffs of fewer employees.
+Some states have enacted laws similar to WARN that may apply to smaller employers and layoffs of fewer employees (often referred to as the ‘mini-WARN acts’).

 What protections do employees have on dismissal?

-Traditionally – absent a collective bargaining agreement or an individual employment contract, and subject to discrimination protection – an employer is free to discharge an employee at any time with or without cause.
-However, courts in several states have carved out exceptions to this rule.
-State courts have held that employees may not be discharged in violation of public policy.
-Some states have also held that an employee handbook may create an employment contract between the employer and employee.
-The employer violates this contract if the employee’s discharge is contrary to the terms of the employee handbook.
-Several states have recognised that an employer may insert language in the handbook conspicuously disclaiming any contractual intent.
-One state (Montana) has statutorily limited the applicability of the employment-at-will doctrine.
+Some state courts have held that employees may not be discharged in violation of public policy.
+Some states have also held that a written employee handbook may create an actionable employment “contract” between the employer and employee that applies to prerequisites for termination.
+Several states have recognized that an employer may insert language in the handbook conspicuously disclaiming any contractual intent.
+Montana has statutorily limited the applicability of the employment-at-will doctrine.

 Jurisdiction and procedure